EMERGENCY SERVICES AVAILABLE AT BEVS

-- Toxicity treatment when a pet ingests a chemical or other potentially harmful substance, it’s critical to get them to a veterinarian immediately.
+- Toxicity treatment when a pet ingests a chemical or other potentially harmful substance

 - Oxygen therapy for respiratory distress, which can escalate quickly.
-Our oxygen cage uses advanced technology to provide the proper level of oxygen, temperature & humidity for your pet while it is being stabilized.
+Our oxygen cage uses advanced technology to provide the proper level of oxygen, temperature, and humidity for your pet while they are being stabilized.

 - Blood pressure monitoring, with two systems for monitoring: oscillometric and Doppler.
-The oscillometric system gathers computer generated readings, while the Doppler system uses an ultrasound crystal probe to detect blood pressure by the sound frequency changes heard.
+The oscillometric system gathers computer -generated readings, while the Doppler system uses an ultrasound crystal probe to detect blood pressure by sound frequency changes.
 Our technical staff is skilled in both techniques and is able to provide doctors with timely updates on a patient’s blood pressure changes.

 - Intensive care for critically ill pets, including advanced monitoring with dedicated, specially trained personnel overseeing each patient.